IBM-Cloud/docs/cloudnative/tutorial_mobile.md

    5. See [Getting started with {{site.data.keyword.objectstorageshort}} ![External link icon](../icons/launch-glyph.svg "External link icon")](/docs/services/ObjectStorage/index.html){: new_window} for more information about configuring {{site.data.keyword.objectstorageshort}}.

-6. Generate your project code.
+6. Generate your project code:

    1. Click **Get the Code** on the **Project Overview** page to select your language.